Skip to main content

 Key takeaways:

 A sinus headache is pain that comes from a sinus infection.
 The sinuses are hollow spaces created by the bones in your face, which can fill with mucus when you are congested.
-If this collection of mucus gets trapped inside the sinuses, the resulting pain can feel like a headache.
-While people often think of bacteria when they hear about sinus infections, most of the time sinus infections are caused by viruses
+When mucus gets trapped inside the sinuses, the resulting pain can feel like a headache.

 What does a sinus headache feel like?